INTERSECT-training/packaging/_episodes/04-metadata.md

 - "Add functional metadata to tell people how to install and use your package."
 ---

-In a previous lesson, we left the metadata in our `project.toml` quite minimal, just:
+In a previous lesson, we left the metadata in our `pyproject.toml` quite minimal, just:
 - a name and
 - a version.